July is finally here, and this month – in just over a week – a book that I’ve been waiting to see for quite a while will be available!

 Embroidered Country Gardens is available from Amazon.
 You can find it listed in my books section on my Amazon Recommendations page here.

-This article includes an affiliate link to my Amazon Recommendations page, which means that Needle ‘n Thread receives a small commission for any purchases made through the link, with no extra cost to you.
+This article includes affiliate links to book sources, which means that Needle ‘n Thread receives a small commission for any purchases made through the link, with no extra cost to you.
 Thanks!